wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

  For this reason, WPF provides a variety of mechanisms for creating unique user experiences, including a rich content model for controls, triggers, control and data templates, styles, user interface resources, and themes and skins.

 ### Content Model
  The main purpose of a majority of the WPF controls is to display content.
 In WPF, the type and number of items that can constitute the content of a control is referred to as the control's *content model*.
-Some controls can contain a single item and type of content; for example, the content of a <xref:System.Windows.Controls.TextBox> is a string value that is assigned to the <xref:System.Windows.Controls.TextBox.Text*> property.
+Some controls can contain a single item and type of content; for example, the content of a <xref:System.Windows.Controls.TextBox> is a string value that is assigned to the <xref:System.Windows.Controls.TextBox.Text%2A> property.
 The following example sets the content of a <xref:System.Windows.Controls.TextBox>.

  [!code-xml[IntroToWPFSnippets#TextBoxContentMARKUP1](../designers/codesnippet/Xaml/introduction-to-wpf_10.xaml)]
 [!code-xml[IntroToWPFSnippets#TextBoxContentMARKUP2](../designers/codesnippet/Xaml/introduction-to-wpf_11.xaml)]